Elise May Watson-Lord

 Corps de Ballet

 Lisa started her dance training at the age of eight.
 At age thirteen Lisa was accepted with a full scholarship to the Victorian College of the Arts Secondary School.
-During this time Lisa was selected to perform at Top Class Dance after receiving top marks for her VCE dance solos.
-After graduating VCASS in 2013 she was accepted into the Joffrey Ballet School in New York City.
-Whilst at Joffrey Lisa was given the opportunity to learn and perform Joffrey classical repertoire from Joffrey company alumni.
-Lisa also performed in a Cunningham minevent and in Bill T. Jones’ ‘Power/ful.’
-After graduating in 2016 Lisa performed with Ajkun Ballet Theatre.
-There she performed Carmen with the company and had a soloist role in ‘Brink’ by Ellen Sinopoli.
-In 2018 Lisa joined Victorian State Ballet as a pre-professional artist and is now an apprentice with VSB.
-Lisa looks forward to touring and performing with the company.
+After graduating VCASS in 2013, she was accepted into the Joffrey Ballet School in New York City.
+Lisa spent three years there and graduated in 2016.
+In 2017, she performed with Ajkun Ballet Theatre for a season.
+Lisa joined Victorian State Ballet as a Pre-Professional Year Artist in 2018 and is currently a member of the Corps de Ballet.

 Originally from Canberra, Grace’s love of dance started very young taking her first ballet class at age 2.
 She attended Classical Ballet Centre Canberra where she trained in the ISTD syllabus completing her final Advanced 2 examinations in 2020.
 Grace began full-time training with the Ailey School (Professional Division) in New York City in 2021, where she had the opportunity to train under multiple world-renowned artists.
 Grace returned to Australia at the beginning of this year to join the Victorian State Ballet as a pre-professional artist.
 Grace has been promoted to corps de ballet artist for 2024.

 Maggie de Koning